RahulRachhoya/Retailer-s-Data-Analysis/README.md

 We clean and transform the data using Pandas in Python.
 Tasks include handling missing values, standardizing formats, and creating relevant features.
 # 3. Data Loading:
-The transformed data is loaded into a PostgreSQL database.
+The transformed data is loaded into a SQL Server database.
 We organize the data for efficient querying and analysis.
 # 4. Data Insights:
 Using SQL queries, we uncover trends within the retail order data.